aa-sikkkk/satya/docs/TECHNICAL_IMPLEMENTATION.md

 3. **content/**: Final, validated JSON files.
 Only these are used by the app and teacher tools.

 ## Content Editor Utilities
-- Functions to add/remove topics, concepts, questions.
+- Functions to add/remove topics, concepts, and questions.
 - Validates content against schema before saving.
 - Only operates on files in `content/`.